YaleOpenLab/openxdocs/openx/about.md

 Openx also provides a CI-enabled build server that can be used to release platform builds for different platforms.
 This function is used by openx internally to provide pacakges for its own releases at builds.openx.solar.

 Openx also has a PPA to enable easy installation for linux users.
-This is easily configurable to use by other platforms as well.
+This is easily configurable by other platforms as well.

 ### Stellar

-Openx primarily uses Stellar, a Proof of Stake blockchain based on the Stellar Consensus Protocol.
+Openx uses Stellar, a Proof of Stake blockchain based on the Stellar Consensus Protocol.
 Stellar follows an account based model of accounting in which balances are associated with a public key \("account" or "address"\) on the blockchain, and subsequent operations increase the balance associated with the address.
 Stellar provides a set of operations that can be performed globally to change the state of a set of addresses \([https://www.stellar.org/developers/guides/concepts/list-of-operations.html](https://www.stellar.org/developers/guides/concepts/list-of-operations.html)\)

 Stellar's blockchain interface has two components: